-If the Early Sync Information List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, use it as specified in TS 38.401 [4].
+If the LTM Candidate Information List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, use it as specified in TS 38.401 [4].
+If the UE measured TA ID IE is included, the gNB-DU shall, if supported, use it to determine whether the UE supports the UE based TA measurement or not.
+If the Tag ID pointer IE is included in the TCI States Configurations List, the gNB-DU shall, if supported, use it to determine the TAG corresponding to the TCI state.